 Diesel fuel often contains small quantities of water which can damage the engine if not filtered out.
 The fuel/water separator traps this water and prevents it from reaching the engine.
 The harmful water deposits must be drained from the separator canister during normal periodic service and maintenance to keep the fuel filtration system working effectively.

-The fuel/water separator is located in the battery compartment behind the rear wheels on the right (passenger) side of the coach.
-Open the compartment and look towards rear end of the opening.
+The fuel/water separator is located in the rear engine compartment.
+Open the grille and look straight down inside the opening.